In the 2-year AFFIRM pivotal trial:

-LONG-TERM OBSERVATIONAL STUDY OF OVER 6000 PATIENTS REAFFIRMS THE TYSABRI SAFETY PROFILE.3
+OF OVER 6000 PATIENTS

-Study limitations3:
+Study limitations1:

 • The study is ongoing and observational, without randomization or a placebo control group